microsoft/playwright/docs/api.md

 (async () => {
   // Must be a function that evaluates to a selector engine instance. const createTagNameEngine = () => ({
-    // Creates a selector that matches given target when queried at the root.
-    // Can return undefined if unable to create one. create(root, target) {
-      return root.querySelector(target.tagName) === target ? target.tagName : undefined;
-    },

     // Returns the first element matching given selector in the root's subtree. query(root, selector) {
       return root.querySelector(selector);